UMD-GIS-Data-Lab/UMD-GIS-Data-Lab.github.io/_pages/team.md

 <div class="#notice" style="  display: inline-block; margin-right: -50px; width:75%; text-align: left;">

 <small>
 I am a graduate student in the Master’s in Data Science program at the University of Maryland.
-At the **GIS and Data Service Center**, I provide consultations and workshops on **R, Python, SAS, statistical analysis, and data science techniques**.
+At the GIS and Data Service Center, I provide consultations and workshops on R, Python, SAS, statistical analysis, and data science techniques.

 The best way to reach me is by email at <a href="mailto:sanpr@umd.edu">sanpr@umd.edu</a>.